daveliepmann/endor-invaders/README.md

 # Radar detection of invaders
-A Space Defense Force project.
+A Space Defense Force system to detects invaders in radar ASCII patterns.

-This system detects invaders in radar ASCII patterns.
+See the `space-defense-force.radar` namespace, especially its docstring and rich comments.

 No large language models were used in the implementation of this system.